For a tasty, cheesy take on classic chicken wings, homemade air fryer garlic parmesan wings are a must-try!

 Toss until the wings are evenly coated.

+Once the air fryer is hot, add the wings in one even layer.
 Cook the chicken wings for 14 minutes (they won’t be done yet!).
-Flip the wings halfway through the cooking time.
+Flip them halfway through the cooking time.

-While the wings are cooking, grate the parmesan cheese and melt the butter.
+While the wings are cooking, grate the Parmesan cheese and melt the butter.

 Once the 14 minutes are up, remove the chicken wings from the air fryer and place them into a clean bowl.
 Don’t turn the air fryer off yet!

-Alternatively, if you don’t want the parmesan cheese to get slightly crispy, you can cook the chicken wings fully until they are done (approximately 18-20 minutes).
+Alternatively, if you don’t want the Parmesan cheese to get slightly crispy, you can cook the chicken wings until they are fully done (approximately 18-20 minutes).

 Storage Tips